Read-Only Mode: Your progress will not be saved, and certain functions are unavailable.Click here to sign upand access the full features of Cratecode.

 Constants

 A constant is essentially an alias (or new name) for a value.
-Programs are possible without constants, but they make some values easy to change (if you use a number 500 times in your code, it's a lot easier to change the value of a single constant that it is to change every use of the number) and split up code into easier-to-read segments.
+Programs can be made without constants, but they can help make the meaning of certain values clearer and make it easier to change them later.
+For example, if you use a number 500 times in your code, it's a lot easier to change the value of a single constant than it is to change every use of the number.
 Here's an example of a constant:

 This code will print 47.
-Using constants this way can help us keep our lines shorter, in order to make a program more readable.
+Using constants this way can help us keep our lines shorter and make our programs more readable.

 Variables